formspark/documentation/docs/customization/notification-email.md

 <input type="hidden" name="_email.from" value="John Doe" />
 ```

-Only values with alphanumeric characters, spaces, dashes and underscores are allowed.
+The value must only contain alphanumeric characters, spaces, dashes and underscores.

 It is currently not possible to change the sender address.